 We all have a unique role, and that’s part of the beauty of life.

-Maybe you’re a doer who struggles to cook dinner for your own family – cooking meals for the needy may not be your thing.
+Maybe you’re a doer but you really don’t enjoy cooking – making meals for the needy may not be your thing.
 But you may be able to take soup from a restaurant to someone, send cards of encouragement, donate financially, roll up your sleeves and wash somebody’s dishes, teach a Bible class, or paint a room.
 You can do something that really matters.

 Doers should also take some time to sit and reflect.